The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Of course, I don’t know this personally from my own experience—I’m still alive.
 These themes come from the teachings of Baha’u’llah, who Baha’is believe received divine inspiration for the purpose of educating souls and bringing unity to the human race.

-Baha’u’llah taught that after we pass on to the next world, we come to a richer understanding of who and what we had been in the previous life:
+Baha’u’llah taught that after we pass on to the next world, we come to a richer understanding of who and what we had been in the previous life.
+He wrote:

 Abdu’l-Baha, the son of Baha’u’llah wrote: